Destab1l1se/URL-minifier/readme.md

 <code> php artisan migrate --seed</code>

 There is table 'redis_imitation' in database, it contains only one row.
-I decided to make such architectural decision because deploying redis for such a small project  is redundant (in my opinion).
+I decided to make this architectural decision because deploying redis for such a small project  is redundant (in my opinion).